My name is Dave Sharp and I’m a marketing coach with a background in architecture.

 2011 – I started my architecture degree at the University of Western Australia.

-At the time I was working part time for an architect in the Perth hills, but also learning everything I could about social media and the internet as a hobby.
+At the time I was working part time for an architect in Perth, but also learning everything I could about social media and the internet as a hobby.

 I started renting a coworking space in the Perth CBD with a handful of graphic designers, PR people, and branding experts – and spent my days and nights hanging out, working on projects together, and talking about marketing and building brands.